strannik19/td_devel/teradata/GCFR/README.md

 Here are some helpful views to enhance the quality of development with GCFR.

-You might need to adopt a bit.
+You might need to adapt a bit.
 At least, database naming.

 Check_GCFR_Objects.ddl